 4. Revenue Generation

-Improvement in your Call Center’s profit generation can have a greater effect on profit margins than lowering costs.
-In relatively large Call Centers, small improvements in retention rate (keeping customers who call to cancel services) represent hundreds of thousands or even millions of dollars in saved revenue.
+Improvement in your call center’s profit generation can have a greater effect on profit margins than lowering costs.
+In relatively large contact centers, small improvements in retention rate (keeping customers who call to cancel services) represent hundreds of thousands or even millions of dollars in saved revenue.
 Earthlink still has $800,000,000/year in dial-up Internet customers in 2014.
 Similarly, small improvements in selling and up-selling (attempting to have the customer purchase an upgrade, an add-on, or a more expensive item) can represent hundreds of thousands of dollars or more.
 How many Direct TV products will double the offer for only additional shipping and handling?

 In addition to your retention rate, consider these key revenue metrics, or measures for quantitatively assessing revenue generation: